December 21, 2018

 A look at the Vancouver mayoral race twitter picture

 (Updated October 16, 2018) With the election coming up in the next week and this page getting more traffic, I decided to do a quick refresh of the data used in this post up to and including October 15.
 Changes are relatively few, and as this site is a github repo, can be tracked via commits to this post.
 The 2018 Municipal Election in Vancouver On October 20, a relatively small portion of Vancouverites will vote to elect a mayor, 10 city councillors, 7 park board commissioners and 9 school trustees.
+Municipal elections do not receive the fanfare or attention of federal or provincial elections and see lower turnouts, but they are an important determinant towards the policies that affect the everyday lives of city residents.
 Read more

 August 1, 2018